Peleke/Rocket.Chat/docs/WALKTHROUGH.md

 With our principles in place, we created a specification that describes *what* needs to happen without prescribing *how* to do it.
 Think of it as a requirements document that anyone—technical or not—could read and understand.

+#### The Problem

-**The Problem**: 51 console.log/warn calls scattered across 27 client files.
+51 console.log/warn calls scattered across 27 client files.
 They're inconsistent, hard to filter, and don't follow Rocket.Chat's logging standards.

+#### The Fix

-**The Fix**: Replace them all with proper `@rocket.chat/logger` infrastructure—structured logs with severity levels, module names, and proper formatting.
+Replace them all with proper `@rocket.chat/logger` infrastructure—structured logs with severity levels, module names, and proper formatting.

+#### The Spec
-**The Spec**: We generated [`specs/001-logger-migration/spec.md`](../specs/001-logger-migration/spec.md), which contains:
+`speckit.specify` generates [`specs/001-logger-migration/spec.md`](../specs/001-logger-migration/spec.md), which contains:
 - **User stories** prioritized by value (developers debugging, admins managing production, DevOps aggregating logs)
 - **Functional requirements** defining exactly what must happen (all 51 instances replaced, Logger imports added, tests passing)
 - **Success criteria** that are measurable and technology-agnostic (zero console.log remain, 100% test pass rate, build succeeds)